Kuldeepatel/My-Portfolio-Website/README.md

 # Portfolio Website
 #### Welcome to my portfolio website!
-This project showcases my work, skills, and experience as a developer.
+This project showcases my work, skills, and experience.
 The website is built using HTML and CSS.

 ## Introduction
 #### This is a personal portfolio website designed to display my projects, skills, and professional background.
 The goal is to provide a comprehensive view of my work, Projects and Skills.